GeoGraphics

 Overlay a map of Europe with a pie chart showing age distribution for each country:

-Find neighboring European countries:
+Find the graph of neighboring European countries:

 Show national flags of some countries and speak their names when clicked: